 The role of the Federation in law reform and policy work

 The Federation initiates and resources law reform and policy work to develop a fairer legal system that better responds to the needs of the disadvantaged.
 Depending on the issue, we may undertake law reform and policy work as the peak body or in collaboration with CLCs, partner agencies, academics and individuals.
 The Federation structure ensures that the client-driven work of CLCs across Victoria informs our law reform and policy activities.
 We develop strategic priority plans in close consultation with our members and seek feedback from working group members on our submissions to government inquiries.

 The Federation’s structure also assists its diverse membership to collaborate for justice.
 Workers and volunteers throughout our sector come together through working groups and other Federation networks to exchange ideas and develop strategies to improve the effectiveness of their work.
 Working groups are supported by Federation staff.

 How to become involved in law reform work

 The Federation is currently seeking funding to produce a guide setting out ways in which individuals and community organisations can effectively undertake law reform work, so that we can share the knowledge we have accumulated over our 40 years of law reform and policy work.
 We are very excited about this project.

 - Researching whether your concern relates to matters within the jurisdiction of the State Government or Federal Government;

-If you would like to get involved in our work, please see our strategic plan, which sets out our priority law reform and policy areas identified through consultation with our member CLCs.
+If you would like to get involved in our work, please contact us.
 The Federation would appreciate your input because we actively seek to link up with service providers and community members when undertaking law reform work.

 The Federation’s Justice Policy document provides a broad overview of our vision for how the legal system should be improved.
 The policy platform in the document has been endorsed by our member community legal centres at members’ meetings.
 It is a dynamic document which changes as member centres adopt and develop new positions.